Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

 We decided to use all features (except those we initially dropped).
 Then tested the features practically to create the most accurate model, leveraging on the information from the correlation matrix.

-Priority features will be those that have a strong correlation with the price
+Priority features being those that have a strong correlation with the price